HunterKing/BashScripts/readme.md

+# DM Modifiers
+All of these are for lightDM on Xubuntu.
 ### DisableDM
-Disable lightDM on Xubuntu and reboot.
+Disable lightDM and reboot.

 ### EnableDM
-Enable lightDM on Xubuntu and reboot.
+Enable lightDM and reboot.

 ### toggledm
-A quick toggle without prompts to toggle the DM on or off depending on the current state on Xubuntu.
+A quick toggle without prompts to toggle the DM on or off depending on the current state.